 The CPI also takes no account of the price of extra land around some houses.
-It takes inadequate account of recreational lands, which now have displaced farming and forestry over whole counties and regions.
+It takes no account of recreational lands, which now have displaced farming and forestry over whole counties and regions.

 The second major step was the Boskin Commission Report of 1995 (Newt Gingrich was dominating Congress), and its acceptance and implementation.
 Michael Boskin of the Hoover Institution was called upon to legitimize allegations that the CPI overstated inflation.
-He and his Commission obliged, and supplied the rationale for several rounds of trimming down the CPI even more.
+He and his Commission obliged, and supplied the rationale (cont'd on p.
+8)